dotnet/orleans/Samples/2.3/HealthCheckSample/readme.md

 ### Silo Host

-The *Silo* project hosts both an Orleans silo and a Kestrel Web Server that serves up Health Check requests.
+The *Silo* project hosts both an Orleans silo and a Kestrel web server that serves up Health Check requests.

 The Kestrel and Health Check features are implemented as an *IHostedService* in [HealthCheckHostedService](./src/Silo/HealthCheckHostedService.cs) to facilitate isolation and re-use.